patrikhuber/eos/README.md

 * MorphableModel class to represent a 3DMM (using OpenCVs `cv::Mat`)
 * Our low-resolution, shape-only 3D Morphable Face Model ([share/sfm_shape_3448.bin](https://github.com/patrikhuber/eos/blob/master/share/sfm_shape_3448.bin))
-* Camera pose estimation, implementation of:
-  * the _Gold Standard Algorithm_ for estimating an affine camera matrix, from Multiple View Geometry, Hartley & Zisserman
-  * a non-linear algorithm that directly estimates the pose angles and camera translation
+* A linear scaled orthographic projection camera pose estimation algorithm
 * Shape fitting, implementation of the linear shape-to-landmarks fitting of O. Aldrian & W. Smith, _Inverse Rendering of Faces with a 3D Morphable Model_, PAMI 2013
 * Expression fitting, and 6 linear expression blendshapes: anger, disgust, fear, happiness, sadness, surprise.
 * Isomap texture extraction to obtain a pose-invariant representation of the face texture.
-* _New (experimental):_ Non-linear fitting cost functions using Ceres for shape, camera, blendshapes and the colour model (needs Ceres to be installed separately)
+* (_Experimental_): Non-linear fitting cost functions using Ceres for shape, camera, blendshapes and the colour model (needs Ceres to be installed separately)
+* (_**New**, experimental_): Python bindings for parts of the library

 ## Usage